Easy French Country Chandelier with Boho Flair

 Dry Brush Layer one

 The medium brown color was applied first.
-Dry brush the entire chandelier, but leave plenty of the french cream color exposed.

 Once dry to the touch, we repeated this process with the dark brown color.
 This is a look at the chandelier with both shades of brown applied.

-Dry Brush layer three
+Dry Brush Layer Three

 At this time, we are ready to apply the grey paint.
 Using this same dry brush process over the entire chandelier.